Ordinal definability in $L[\mathbb{E}]$

 Let $M$ be a tame mouse modelling $\ZFC$.
 We show that $M$ satisfies ``$V=\HOD_x$ for some real $x$'', and that the restriction $\es^M\rest[\om_1^M,\OR^M)$ of the extender sequence $\es^M$ of $M$ to indices above $\omega_1^M$ is definable without parameters over the universe of $M$.
 We show that $M$ has universe $\HOD^M[X]$, where $X=M|\om_1^M$ is the initial segment of $M$ of height $\om_1^M$ (including $\es^M\rest\om_1^M$), and that $\HOD^M$ is the universe of a premouse over some $t\sub\om_2^M$.
 We also show that $M$ has no proper grounds via strategically $\sigma$-closed forcings.

-We then extend some of these results partially to non-tame mice, including a proof that many natural $\varphi$-minimal mice model ``$V=\HOD$'', assuming a certain fine structural hypothesis whose proof has almost been given elsewhere.\footnote{Theorems \ref{thm:tame_e_def_from_x}, \ref{thm:E_almost_def_tame_L[E]}, \ref{thm:tame_HOD_x} and \ref{tm:HOD_tame_mouse} were presented in a series of talks at the WWU M\"unster set theory seminar in the summer semester of 2016, and Theorems \ref{thm:tame_e_def_from_x}, \ref{thm:tame_HOD_x} and a summary of some other results at the UC Irvine conference in inner model theory in 2016 (handwritten notes at \cite{irvine_talk_notes}).
-A summary was also presented at the Leeds Logic Colloquium 2016 (slides at \cite{leeds_talk_slides}).
-However, the very last theorem presented in the latter talk (slide 46) was overstated: the known proof only works with $\om_3^M$ replacing $\om_2^M$, as it is stated here in Theorem \ref{tm:HOD_non-tame_mouse}.
-The author apologises for the oversight.
-Theorems \ref{tm:tame_grounds} and \ref{tm:V=HOD_in_transcendent_mice} were noticed later.}
+We then extend some of these results partially to non-tame mice, including a proof that many natural $\varphi$-minimal mice model ``$V=\HOD$'', assuming a certain fine structural hypothesis whose proof has almost been given elsewhere.